sunshinescience/sunshinescience.github.io/_posts/2019-04-27-dimensionality-reduction-clustering.md

 A guide that explains both feature selection and feature extraction in detail can be found [here](https://elitedatascience.com/dimensionality-reduction-algorithms).

 For comparison purposes, the following dimensionality reduction techniques will be used: principal component analysis, t-distributed Stochastic Neighbor Embedding, truncated singular value decomposition, and Isomap.
+Note that there will be an emphasis on t-distributed Stochastic Neighbor Embedding.

 Let's import some libraries from scikit-learn: